Relaxation and a better quality of life

 - Emotional Benefits: Especially dogs who are fearful or stressed, often have a lot of tension in the muscles too.
 Massage regulates and activates the nerve system and the hormone system, and thus influences your dog’s mood.
 Relaxing the body, will relax the head.
 Body and mind will be better balanced.

 - Communication Benefits: When you’re massaging your dog, a silent communication happens, soul to soul if you’ll let it.
 Because of this, massage can actually help in training.
 It aids enormously with your interactions in terms that your dog can understand.
 Hyperactive dogs often benefit by massage for relaxation.

-- Bonding Benefits: Dog massage gives your dog your love!
+- Bonding Benefits: With dog massages you’ll give your dog your love!
 It increases the bond you already have with your dog.
 Especially for re-homed dogs massage is a way to connect literally as well as mentally.
 Your dog also learns to feel safe.
 He feels understood, valued and accepted.
 A good basis for a long relationship with your pet.

-Canine massage, at your home address.
-Sessions take 10 – 45 mns (dep. on the dog’s physical and mental state.
-The sessions generally takes place on the floor, on a mat or dog bed.
+Dog massage, at your home address.
+Sessions take 10 – 45 mns (dep. on the dog’s physical and mental state).
+The sessions generally take place on the floor, on a mat or dog bed.
 I will first observe how your dog moves and we’ll discuss possible tension in the body.
 Your dog gets all the time he needs to become comfortable, experiencing the benefits of regular bodywork.
-Your dog can stop the session anytime.
-The sessions will take approx. 45 mns.
+He can stop the session at anytime.
+The massage sessions will take approx. 45 mns.

 * Please note!
 Dog massage is not a substitute for regular veterinary care, nor is it a cure for disease or illness.
 If your animal companion has any symptoms of injury or disease, please consult with your veterinarian or animal physiotherapist before starting any massage program.